 Remove corners of the bread slices.
 Crush the bread slices roughly and soak them in 1/4-1/2 cup milk for 10 minutes.
 Now add all the other ingredients to the soaked bread except milk and oil.
 Mix well.
 Make a thick batter using milk.
 The batter will be sticky but do not dilute it otherwise it will be too soft to retain shape.

 Heat a non-stick pan or griddle and grease it lightly with oil.
-Spread batter on the pan and give it round shape with the help of a spoon.
+Spread batter on the pan and give it a round shape with the help of a spoon.

 Spread a little oil around pancake to keep it from sticking to the pan.
 Cook it on slow flame till the base is golden brown.
 Turn it over and cook the other side, in the same way, using a little oil.